-- (2) BASIX Certificate The applicant must undertake accordance with the commitments listed in the development to which this consent applies. - (3) Building Code of Australia All building work must be carried out in accordance with the BCA.
+- (2) BASIX Certificate The applicant must undertake the development strictly in accordance with the commitments listed in the development to which this consent applies.

+BASIX certificate(s) for the - (3) Building Code of Australia All building work must be carried out in accordance with the BCA.
 In this clause, a reference to the BCA is a reference to that Code as in force on the date the application for the relevant Construction Certificate is made.